rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 When a request is queued, it is expected to become activated later, but in case too long passes without activation, the controller is expected to time out the request.

-Once a priority is activated, you're excepted to cancel it as soon as there's no need for it anymore, typically when the vehicle has passed the intersection.
-You cancel a request by sending a request passing the existing request id setting the type to 'cancel'.
+Once a priority is activated, you’re excepted to cancel it as soon as there’s no need for it anymore, typically when the vehicle has passed the intersection.
+You cancel a request by sending a request passing the existing request id setting the type to ‘cancel’.

-If a request is never cancelled, the controller is expected to remove the priority at some point, but until then the priority might block requests in other direction which is why you should always cancel a priority when it's not needed anymore.
+If a request is never cancelled, the controller is expected to remove the priority at some point, but until then the priority might block requests in other direction which is why you should always cancel a priority when it’s not needed anymore.

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|